Stonesjtu/go-docker/README.md

 ## Node reservation

-with mesos, a node can be reserved for a set of users or projects.
+With mesos, a node can be reserved for a set of users or projects.

 Simply add to mesos-slave the attribute: